NHL free agents take high-priced hit in stagnant cap era - News 12 Now

 AP Photo/Chris Carlson

-Aside from defensemen Kevin Shattenkirk and Karl Alzner attracting $20-plus-million contracts, NHL free agency isn’t what it used to be.
+Aside from defensemen Kevin Shattenkirk and Karl Alzner attracting $20 million-plus contracts, NHL free agency isn’t what it used to be.
 Not in a stagnant salary-cap era.

 Though plenty of players switched teams once the signing period opened Saturday, missing were the high-priced, long-term contracts that were once the norm.

-Alzner acknowledged he had few options beyond Montreal, which was the only city he visited this past week.
+Shattenkirk noted he turned down a more lucrative offer to sign with the Rangers, in part for the opportunity to play closer to his hometown of New Rochelle, New York.
+And Alzner noted he had few options beyond Montreal, which was the only city he visited this past week.

-The expansion Vegas Golden Knights didn’t make a peep after spending the past two weeks stocking their roster through the expansion and entry drafts, and trades.
+The expansion Vegas Golden Knights stayed busy by trading defenseman Alexei Emelin to Nashville for a 2019 third-round draft pick.
+Vegas selected Emelin from Montreal in the expansion draft last month.
+The Golden Knights also addressed secondary depth needs by signing six free agents, including forward Stefan Matteau.
+He’s the son of Stephane Matteau, a member of the 1994 Stanley Cup champion Rangers.

 The most lucrative deals inked were a pair of contracts to retain young stars.
 San Jose Sharks locked up defenseman Marc-Edouard Vlasic with an eight-year, $56 million contract, and Anaheim signed defenseman Cam Fowler to an eight-year, $52 million deal.
 The Sharks also extended the contract of goalie Martin Jones by signing him to a six-year, $34.5 million deal.